vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 bhaktānām. praṇatānām. ca sarvakāmapradam. smr.tam k 187 k

 See Bisschop 2006, 15–17, 222 f.
-Bisschop 2006, 218 observes about this interpola tion: ‘Although the list starts with places in the northwest, the number of toponyms in the northeast is striking’, e.g. Gr.dhrak¯ut.eśvara and Pāt.alīputra in Magadhā, where the Prahasiteśvara liṅga is mentioned (SPS 167.166–169).
+Bisschop 2006, 218 observes about this interpola tion: ‘Although the list starts with places in the northwest, the number of toponyms in the northeast is striking’, e.g. Gr.dhrakūt.eśvara and Pāt.alīputra in Magadhā, where the Prahasiteśvara liṅga is mentioned (SPS 167.166–169).
 The same Prahasiteśvara is apparently mentioned in a Khmer inscription (Sanderson 2003–04, 408).

 37 Yokochi in SP III, 52.
 The ‘bifurcation’ refers to the ancestors of our mss S1 and S2.
 38 Yokochi in SP III, 57 f.
 Cf. Bakker 2014, 138.